Germany: Surprise resignation puts SPD under pressure – DW – 10/08/2024

 The SPD party committees met on Monday evening and agreed that 55-year-old lawmaker Matthias Miersch should succeed Kühnert.
 The current vice chairman of the SPD parliamentary group in the Bundestag also belongs to the left wing of the SPD.
 He will initially assume the office of general secretary on a temporary basis.
 He can only be elected at the next SPD party conference, which is currently scheduled for June 2025.

 Miersch will face enormous challenges.
 He will have to be able to debate all political issues and represent the party's profile.
-At the same time, the secretary general also has administrative tasks.
-He or she manages the party headquarters, and organizes the party conferences and the election campaigns.
+At the same time, the secretary general also has administrative tasks, managing the party headquarters and organizing the party conferences and the election campaigns.

 Time is running out

-There is not much time left before the federal elections in September 2025.
-The SPD has long been in a polling slump.
+There is not much time left before the federal elections in September 2025, and the SPD has long been in a polling slump for some time.
 The largest opposition group in the Bundestag, the CDU/CSU, currently has almost twice as much support as the Social Democrats in polls.

-There is continual infighting within the ruling coalition, and in view of the conflicts over the budget and pension policy, some in Berlin consider a premature break-up of the government to be conceivable.
+There is continual infighting within the ruling coalition, and in view of the conflicts over the budget and pension policy, some observers consider a premature break-up of the government coalition conceivable.
 If that happens, the SPD will have little time to organize an election campaign and get out of its slump.

 Klingbeil may also become more involved in the strategy for the upcoming election campaign.
 He was Kühnert's predecessor as secretary general and led the election campaign that brought Olaf Scholz into the chancellorship.
 "It is my firm conviction," Klingbeil said in Berlin, "that success can be organized."